Navy EODMU-1 dives in Gastineau Channel

-Navy explosive ordnance disposal technicians assigned to Explosive Ordnance Disposal Mobile Unit (EODMU) 1 perform in-water safety checks before conducting their mission to reacquire, identify and neutralize inert mine shapes in the Gastineau Channel near Juneau, Alaska, March 11, 2022 during Exercise ARCTIC EDGE 2022 (AE22).
+Navy explosive ordnance disposal technicians assigned to Explosive Ordnance Disposal Mobile Unit (EODMU) 1 conduct dive operations to reacquire, identify, and neutralize inert mine shapes during Exercise ARCTIC EDGE 2022 in the Gastineau Channel, Alaska, March 11, 2022.
 AE22 is a defensive exercise for U.S. Northern Command and Canadian Armed Forces designed to demonstrate and exercise our ability to rapidly deploy and operate in the Arctic.
-(U.S. Navy photo by Lt.
+(U.S. Navy video by Lt.
 John J. Mike)

 |Date Taken: